-(f) The following is a compilation of those activities for which a permit from the Superintendent is required, listed according to the section of 36 C.F.R. that prohibits the activity absent a permit, or, alternatively, grants the discretion, exercised herein, to the Superintendent to require a permit:
+(f) The following is a compilation of those activities for which a permit from the Superintendent is required, listed according to the section of 36 C.F.R. that prohibits the activity absent a permit, or, alternatively, grants the discretion, exercised herein, to the Superintendent to require a permit: Unless otherwise indicated contact the Chief Ranger for permit information.

-\Unless otherwise indicated contact the Chief Ranger for permit information.
+- Some filming, still photography, and audio recording (depends upon the facts and circumstances; contact the park for more information).
+36 CFR 1.5(a)(2) and 54 U.S.C.
+100905. - §2.4(d) Use of weapons, traps, or nets as part of authorized research activity Contact Integrated Resources Manager for permit - §2.5(a) Specimen collection (take plant, fish, wildlife, rocks or minerals)

-- §2.4(d) Use of weapons, traps, or nets as part of authorized research activity Contact Integrated Resources Manager for permit - §2.5(a) Specimen collection (take plant, fish, wildlife, rocks or minerals) Contact Integrated Resources Manager for permit - §2.10(a) Camping: - Backcountry camping within specific park units (see 2.10(a)) - \$2.12 Audio Disturbances (does not apply to administrative use): - (a)(2) Operating a chain saw in developed areas - (a)(3) Operation of any type of portable motor or engine, or device powered by a portable motor or engine in non-developed areas - (a)(4) Operation of a public address system in connection with a public gathering or special event for which a permit has been issued pursuant to \$2.50 or \$2.51 - §2.17 Aircraft & Air Delivery: - (a)(3) Delivery or retrieval of a person or object by parachute, helicopter or other airborne means - (c)(1) Removal of a downed aircraft - §2.38 Explosives: - (a) Use, possession, storing, or transporting explosives, blasting agents - (b) Use or possession of fireworks - \$2.50(a) Conducting a sports event, pageant, regatta, public spectator attraction, entertainment, ceremony, and similar events - §2.51(a) Public assemblies, meetings, gatherings, demonstrations, parades and other public expressions of views - §2.52(c) Sale or distribution of printed matter that is not solely commercial advertising - §2.60(b) Livestock use - Contact Integrated Resources Manager for permit - §2.61(a) Residing on federal lands - §5.1 Advertisements Display, posting or distribution - §5.3 Engaging in or soliciting any business - §5.5 Still Photography/Filming: - (a) Commercial filming of motion pictures or television involving the use of professional casts, settings or crews, other than bona fide newsreel or news television - (b) Still photography that uses models, sets or props; if the still photography takes places in an area where or when members of the public are not allowed; the park would incur costs for providing on-site management and oversight to protect agency resources and minimize visitor use conflicts. - §5.7 Construction of buildings, facilities, trails, roads, boat docks, path, structure, etc. Contact Environmental Protection Specialist for permit
+Contact Integrated Resources Manager for permit - §2.10(a) Camping: - Backcountry camping within specific park units (see 2.10(a)) - §2.12 Audio Disturbances (does not apply to administrative use): - (a)(2) Operating a chain saw in developed areas - (a)(3) Operation of any type of portable motor or engine, or device powered by a portable motor or engine in non-developed areas - (a)(4) Operation of a public address system in connection with a public gathering or special event for which a permit has been issued pursuant to §2.50 or §2.51 - §2.17 Aircraft & Air Delivery: - (a)(3) Delivery or retrieval of a person or object by parachute, helicopter or other airborne means - (c)(1) Removal of a downed aircraft - §2.38 Explosives: - (a) Use, possession, storing, or transporting explosives, blasting agents - (b) Use or possession of fireworks - §2.50(a) Conducting a sports event, pageant, regatta, public spectator attraction, entertainment, ceremony, and similar events - \$2.51(a) Public assemblies, meetings, gatherings, demonstrations, parades and other public expressions of views - §2.52(c) Sale or distribution of printed matter that is not solely commercial advertising - §2.60(b) Livestock use - Contact Integrated Resources Manager for permit - §2.61(a) Residing on federal lands - §5.1 Advertisements Display, posting or distribution - §5.3 Engaging in or soliciting any business - §5.7 Construction of buildings, facilities, trails, roads, boat docks, path, structure, etc. Contact Environmental Protection Specialist for permit